Covid-19 will spark more gambling mergers – Moody’s

 Paddy Power owner Flutter Entertainment’s merger with The Stars Group will create a global online gambling giant with more than 10 million customers.
 Photograph: PA

-Covid-19 will spark further deals like Paddy Power owner Flutter Entertainment’s merger with The Stars Group among gambling businesses, credit analysts say.
+Covid-19 will spark further deals like the merger of Paddy Power owner Flutter Entertainment with the Stars Group among gambling businesses, credit analysts say.

-Flutter shareholders this week backed the Irish group’s proposed merger with Toronto-based Stars that will create a global online gambling giant with more than 10 million customers.
+Flutter shareholders this week backed the Irish group’s proposed merger with Toronto-based Stars to create a global online gambling giant with more than 10 million customers.

-Florent Egonneau and Jeanine Arnold, analysts with credit ratings agency, Moody’s, say the wave of consolidation in the industry that prompted the Flutter-Stars merger is likely to accelerate when the coronavirus pandemic abates.
+Moody’s analysts Florent Egonneau and Jeanine Arnold say the wave of consolidation in the industry that prompted the Flutter-Stars merger is likely to accelerate when the coronavirus pandemic abates.

-Gambling companies will seek greater scale and more on-line business to strengthen their businesses, the pair say.
+Gambling companies will seek greater scale and more online business to strengthen their businesses, they say.

 “Companies with stronger balance sheets will also be keen to take advantage of depressed valuations to increase their market share through takeovers,” the analysts add.